-One key element of recovery, or just existing, is to relax your mind and your body.
+One key element to recovering from mental health, or just coping with it, is to relax your mind and your body.
 Of course, this is the hardest thing to do when your mind is either whirring or just dull with pain.
-Here are a few tips to give you a helping hand.
-MEDITATION Even when I’m in a good place … Continue reading 11.
+Here are a few self help tips to give you a helping hand which includes … Continue reading 11.
 Self Help For Your Mental Health – Meditation, Hypnosis & Relaxation

 This is my favourite post in this series of self help tips for your mental health and wellbeing.
 It calms me instantly.
 I have been practising tai chi and qi gong for the last few years and I have found it to be hugely beneficial to my physical and mental health.
 I have attended classes … Continue reading Qi Gong & Tai Chi for Mental Health, Wellbeing and Menopause

 Treatment for your mental health problems might be medication and/or some form of talk support or therapy.
 It could be in the form of group counselling or one-one with a psychiatrist, psychologist, nurse or a CBT counsellor.
 It is very important that you talk about your mental health.
 Get it out in the open.
 If … Continue reading 9.
 Self Help For Your Mental Health – Talk Support